 ACLS offers a variety of fellowships at varying levels; many are intended for research in Asia or Eastern Europe.
-For example, the Luce Foundation/ACLS Program in China Studies seeks to maintain the vitality of China studies in the United States through fellowships and grants primarily for scholars early in their careers (pre-dissertation research and postdoctoral fellowships) but there are also Collaborative Reading-Workshop Grants.
+For example, the Luce Foundation/ACLS Program in China Studies seeks to maintain the vitality of China studies in the United States through fellowships and grants primarily for scholars early in their careers (pre-dissertation research and postdoctoral fellowships) but there are also Collaborative Reading-Workshop Grants in this program.
+The Mellon/ACLS Community College Faculty Fellowships support the research ambitions of humanities and social science faculty who teach at two-year colleges.
 More broadly relevant may be their Collaborative Research Fellowships or their ACLS Public Fellows program.

 American Councils for International Education

 Administers a variety of cultural exchange, study abroad, and research programs with a focus on language and area studies.

 Funding opportunities for pre- and post-doctoral scholars and artists in pursuit of knowledge about India.

 Fellowships and grants for individuals to pursue research or study in one or more Scandinavian country for up to one year.